GenaroNetwork/GenaroShare_Daemon/README.md

   Commands:

     start          start a farming node
     stake          stake the farming node
+    addNodes       add storage nodes
     stop           stop a farming node
     restart        restart a farming node
     status         check status of node(s)
     logs           tail the logs for a node create         create a new configuration
     destroy        kills the farming node
-    killall     kills all shares and stops the daemon daemon      starts the daemon
+    killall        kills all shares and stops the daemon createWallet   create a new wallet
+    listWallets    list wallets
+    deleteWallet   delete wallet
+    daemon         starts the daemon
     help [cmd]     display help for [cmd]

   Options: